ArrowM/Queue-Bot/README.md

 Created to manage voice channel waiting rooms.
 This bot allows you to display the order of people waiting and easily pull them to another channel.

 ## How to use
-**Commands are available to *priviliged users* - meaning the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.**
+**Commands are available to *privileged users* - meaning the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.**
-1. **Create a queue.** *Priviliged users* can create queues with `!q {channel name}` where `{channel name}` is the name of one of the server's text or voice channels.
+1. **Create a queue.** *Privileged users* can create queues with `!q {channel name}` where `{channel name}` is the name of one of the server's text or voice channels.
 For example `!q Waiting Room` turns the Waiting Room voice channel into a queue.
 2. **Have users join the queue.** Any user can join text queues by clicking on the queue reaction and join voice queues by joining the matching voice channel.
-3. **Pull users from a queue.** *Priviliged users* can be pulled from a text queue using `!n {channel name}`.
+3. **Pull users from a queue.** *Privileged users* can be pulled from a text queue using `!n {channel name}`.
 Pulling users from voice queues requires 2 steps -
 	First, use `!s {channel name}` to make the bot join the voice channel.
 	Second, drag the bot to the desired location and it will swap with the next person in a queue.
 	For example I create a queue using `!q Waiting Room`, then use `!s Waiting Room`, then I drag the bot to an `Among Us` voice channel when the next spot opens up.
-4. **Customization.** *Priviliged users* can customize things like the bot's command prefix, message color, messaging mode, and how long people can leave a queue without losing their spot.
+4. **Customization.** *Privileged users* can customize things like the bot's command prefix, message color, messaging mode, and how long people can leave a queue without losing their spot.
 Use `!h` to see a full list of commands and customization options.

 ## Commands
 Note: If you only have 1 queue, you can skip the channel name argument.